Frequently Asked Questions

 I’m an experienced dancer.
 Do I still have to take the Fundamentals class?

-A: We strongly encourage all dancers to take the Fundamentals series at least once.
+No, but we strongly encourage all dancers to take the Fundamentals series at least once.
 Here’s why:

 - It ensures every student has the proper technique and understanding of the dance to do well in the Intermediate WCS class – and not infringe upon other students’ learning experience.